A perfect side for warm weather dining

 - A silicone spatula

-Love this recipe?
-Here are some additional side dishes that you might enjoy!
+Love this delicious Creamy Dijon Dill Potato Salad recipe?
+Here are some additional side dishes that are perfect for summer BBQs and easy dinners:

 - Greek Potatoes with Whipped Feta